 Japanese women love Western men

 Alright, so this is grounded in partial truth.
-It’s partial as far as the women who prefer Western men, both then and now.
+It’s partial regarding the women who prefer Western men, both then and now.
 And it’s partial in that, yes, some women like at least the idea of Western men.
 These women are more likely to have never had a substantive relationship with a Western man.

 In the post-War years, Japan was in a state of defeat.
 After they learned (most) Americans were not evil devils, they came to admire the heck out of them.
 American symbolized progress and strength.
 It also laid the groundwork for Japan’s remarkable rebirth after being leveled.